TommyMandex/timestomper/readme.md

 ## Possible next steps:

-- "Class"ify the whole process so it can be imported
+- \"Class\"ify the whole process so it can be imported
 - Integrate into a simple Django app for easier use and auto upload to certain services (possibly timesketch)